awslabs/seed-farmer/docs/source/module_development.md

 - BUILD_GENERAL1_2XLARGE
 ```

+TThe parameter `publishGenericEnvVariables`is a boolean and was implemented to support generic modules (deploy regardless of project name) and project-specif modules (ex ADDF).
+This parameter defaults tp `false` implying the prefix of the project to the pertient environment parameters in the codeubuild environment.
+When developing generic modules (modules for reuse regardless of project) this parameter MUST be set to `true`.

+[This Pull Request goes into detail ...please read](https://github.com/awslabs/seed-farmer/pull/249).
+Here is an exerpt:

+*When creating a module, builders can now specify the optional publishGenericEnvVariables attribute in the module deployspec.yaml.
+When set to true the Env Variables passed to CodeBuild for SeedFarmer metadata (ProjectName, DeploymentName, ModuleName, etc) are prefixed with SEEDFARMER_ rather than the UPPER ProjectName.
+From the included exampleproj project in examples: EXAMPLEPROJ_DEPLOYMENT_NAME would be SEEDFARMER_DEPLOYMENT_NAME.
+And for Module Parameters, EXAMPLEPROJ_PARAMETER_SOME_PARAMETER would be SEEDFARMER_PARAMETER_SOME_PARAMETER.*

 #### Example
 The following is an example deployspec that issues a series of commands.
+This is a project-specific module with a project named `MYAPP`.
 This is only an example...

 ```yaml
 deploy: